 HOW TO BOOK AND PREPARE YOURSELF FOR AN APPOINTMENT

 Booking an appointment with us is easy!
 Give us a call at 902.455.9656 ext.
 0. You will be speaking with either a volunteer or a medical administrator.
 We cannot book appointments by email or Facebook.
 You cannot book an appointment for someone else, even if they are your partner or child.
 We will need to speak with the person directly.
 To book, we will need your full name, birth date, phone number, and a very brief reason for your visit.
 That’s it!
 The person on the phone will outline anything you need to know to prepare for your appointment.
-For most general appointments, we run very short waitlists!
-While this is not a guarantee, we can often book you in within 1-2 weeks from the day you call.
+Our average wait time for an appointment is 4-6 weeks from the day you call.

 Make sure you bring your valid provincial health card with you to your appointment.
 Clients without health cards are subject to doctors and lab fees.